gyc567/hardhat-react-typechain-template/README.md

-# Hardhat Hackathon Boilerplate
+# Hardhat React TypeChain Template

+This repository is a fork of the amazing <a href="https://github.com/nomiclabs/hardhat-hackathon-boilerplate">hardhat-hackathon-boilerplate</a> by Nomic Labs.
-This repository contains a sample project that you can use as the starting point for your Ethereum project.
+Their boilerplate is a sample project that anyone can use as the starting point for an Ethereum project.
 It's also a great fit for learning the basics of smart contract development.

+<b>This fork converts the scripts from Javascript to Typescript and adds TypeChain support</b>

 This project is intended to be used with the
 [Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be